The Lightning Security Spectrum

 Real Incidents and Disclosed Vulnerabilities

-These are real Lightning-related incidents (and one disclosed theft-capable vulnerability) where loss can occur without “breaking Lightning cryptography.”
-The common theme is simple: if an attacker can influence what gets signed they can steal funds.
+These are real Lightning incidents where funds were drained without "breaking Lightning cryptography."
+The common theme is simple: if an attacker can influence what gets signed, they can steal funds.

-A race condition in LNBank’s balance enforcement allowed an attacker to trigger many concurrent withdrawals before the database reflected prior debits, draining Lightning liquidity via outgoing payments.
+A race condition in LNBank's balance enforcement allowed an attacker to trigger many concurrent withdrawals before the database reflected prior withdrawals, draining Lightning liquidity via outgoing payments.

-- Spectrum fit: Level 2 for the operator.
-Note: LNBank itself is a custodial layer (level 1) for users.
+- Spectrum fit: Level 2 for the operator (self-custody hot node).
+LNBank itself is a custodial layer for users (Level 1 failure mode for them).

 More details

-LNbits: malicious routing fees reportedly drained >0.1 BTC
+Malicious routing fees drained more than 0.1 BTC

-A public report (in an LNbits GitHub issue) described attackers draining an LNbits-backed wallet by forcing withdrawals to route through a node charging extreme fees.
+A public report described attackers draining an LNbits-backed wallet by forcing withdrawals to route through a node charging extreme fees.
 Without tight per-payment fee ceilings, the wallet can burn funds as routing fees.

-- Impact: the report claims “together more than 0.1 BTC” drained.
+- Impact: report claims "together more than 0.1 BTC" drained.

 More details